This policy was last reviewed by the Information Security Working Group in August 2022.

 Purpose and scope

 The Information Security and Data policies provide everyone (e.g. students, staff, third parties) with clear and consistent instructions on how to protect themselves, others and College IT assets (e.g. data and services).
 The policies, associated processes and procedures are designed to reduce information-related risk to tolerable levels.
-All staff must adhere to these policies to keep the College and its people secure from Information Security risks, such as ever-evolving cyber-threats or non-compliance with the Data Protection Act 2018.
+All staff, students and third party users must adhere to these policies to keep the College and its people secure from Information Security risks, such as ever-evolving cyber-threats or non-compliance with the Data Protection Act 2018.

 Non-compliance of policies puts people and the College at risk. .
 A breach of information security may result in damage to you, our students, or your colleagues through the loss of control over personal data or confidential data, identity theft, fraud or financial loss.
 Breaches to this policy also put the College at risk of cyber-threats, legal action and regulatory penalties.
 Additionally, sometimes damages are irreparable and have serious reputational consequences.